HCL-TECH-SOFTWARE/Domino-rest-api/docs/tutorial/walkthrough/lab-08.md

 ## Steps

 1. Download and unzip the [apps-src.zip](../downloads/apps-src.zip) from the `source for all apps` in a folder.
-This folder includes all of the source projects that the user may work with whenever they would like to.
+This folder includes all of the source projects that the user may work with whenever he would like to.
+2. Open your IDE (vscode, eclipse).
 The user needs to make the project folder to be the current or root folder whenever they used it with the user's IDE.
-2. Open your IDE (vscode, eclipse, intelliJ) The user needs to make the project folder to be the current or root folder whenever they used it with the user's IDE.

     **Using the IDE VSCode**
     a.
 Navigate to File menu&rarr;Open Folder&rarr; and select the `src` folder from the unzipped `apps-src.zip.`.
-There are
+There are three folders included inside the `src` folder.
     b.
+Choose `JavaETL` folder and locate the `config.json` file.
+    c.
+Edit `config.json` and click **save**.

+    **Using the IDE Eclipse**
-3. Open the `src` folder from the unzipped `apps-src.zip` in your IDE.
+    a.
+Navigate to File menu&rarr;Import&rarr; and select the `src` folder from the unzipped `apps-src.zip.`.
+There are three folders included inside the `src` folder.
-4. Access the `JavaETL` folder to locate the `config.json` file.
+    b.
+Choose `JavaETL` folder&rarr;target folder and locate the `config.json` file.
-5. Edit `config.json` and click **save**.
+    c.
+Edit `config.json` and click **save**.

-6. From your IDE terminal, run `mvn clean install` (optional) and `java -jar target/etl.jar`.
+3. From your **Terminal**, choose and select the folder where your project is located, (e.g, JavaETL) and run `mvn clean install` (optional) and `java -jar target/etl.jar`.

 ## How to check